 The expert faculty model can be very effective for a department-wide implementation, but it can be difficult to scale throughout the institution, Garth-McCullough notes.
-“You’re not going to have that faculty member in every course that you want to work with,” she says.
+“You’re not going to have that faculty member in every course who you want to work with,” she says.
 “But it is a way to start.”

-2. Centralized faculty development
+2. Centralized faculty development model

 “The team of faculty developers, instructional designers, and technologists was one step ahead of the faculty,” says Garth-McCullough.
 “They could address their questions and help them find ways to do what they wanted to do.”

-This approach is effective for a campus-wide or system-wide implementation.
+This model is effective for a campus-wide or system-wide implementation.
 Instructional designers can be assigned to different academic disciplines, making it easier to troubleshoot problems that may come up in a writing-intensive course compared to a lab course.

-3. Faculty learning community
+3. Faculty learning community model